Attention Baby Boomers: We’ve Updated this Post with New Content and More Ways to Enjoy Life Without Breaking the Bank 🕺

 What’s more, spending time in nature is shown to provide numerous health benefits, such as improved short-term memory, lowered stress levels, reduced inflammation, improved vision, better concentration, and reduced risk of an early death.

 Invite friends and family members for supper and ask everyone to bring a dish to share.
-You could even invite your neighbors to get to know them better.
+You could even invite your neighbours to get to know them better.
 Spend time playing games; inside you can play board games or cards, and if the weather is nice, take the party outside for some bean bag toss or croquet.

 Become a foodie